The Ultimate Guide to Zakynthos

 Shoulder-season jaunts hardly get better than Zakynthos in autumn.
 Summer lingers long in this southerly corner of the Ionian Sea.
 You can expect highs above 30 C into October, along with balmy evenings and dwindling crowds.
 We can't help but love this time of year, as the olive harvest begins and the beaches empty of sunbeds.
 There is more rain, though, and the region is susceptible to Mediterranean cyclones known as medicanes in September, which can be pretty brutal and shutdown all yachting and ferries for days on end.

-Things to do in Zakynthos
+Things to Do in Zakynthos

 Zante is rammed with activities.
 Whether you come here to go cove-hopping along the coastline or party the night away in thumping clubs, there's sure to be something that will suit…